BirdeeHub/tomlua/README.md

 Basic benchmarking (repeatedly parsing [tests/example.toml](./tests/example.toml) file) shows promising results.

-At 15-20 microseconds per parse, speed is comparable to cjson, (1.2x-2.0x the speed depending on settings) despite parsing toml rather than json, and it is 10x faster than toml_edit
+At 15-30 microseconds per parse (depending on settings), speed is comparable to cjson despite parsing toml rather than json, and it is 10x faster than toml_edit

 ---